Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Yes, please.

-Yes, I. So.
-So I just.
-I wanted to clear my confusion about the EBITDA margins outlook you have provided.
-Is this on a consolidated basis?
-You’ve said so 11 to 12 for quarter four and the entire year.
-And you’d like to do better going ahead quarter on quarter.
-But then why was our margins on higher side in the last two quarters?
-And why will they not sustain at those levels which is mid teens?
+Yes.
+Hi.
+So I wanted to clear my confusion about the EBITDA margins outlook you have provided.
+Is this on a consolidated basis, you have said?
+So 11% to 12% for quarter four and the entire year.
+And you would like to do better going ahead quarter on quarter.
+But then why was our margins on a higher side in the last two quarters?
+And why would it not sustain at those levels, which is mid-teens?

 Dinesh Kumar Agarwal

-No, it is depending on the contract to contract.
-We are not telling it will not sustain it.
-There is a multiple contract has multiple.
-I mean different type of margin.
+No, no. It is depending on the contract to contract.
+We are not telling it will not sustain.
+There is a multiple contract has a multiple, I mean, different type of margin.
 It is on the execution which happens during that period that decides the overall margin for that quarter.
 We always target for a higher margin and we expect also it will be a better margin.
-But since multiple contract will get executed, it will leverage up.
+But since multiple contracts will get executed, it will leverage

-So in the previous two quarters, two and.
-And this current one which ended the margins were like meetings because of the nature of the contract as well.
+So in the previous two quarters, two and this current one, which ended, the margins were like mid-teens because of the nature of the contract as well?

 Dinesh Kumar Agarwal